-The Open Economic Framework and the Ledgers allow AEAs to create value through their interaction with other AEAs.
-The following diagram illustrates the relation of AEAs to the OEF and Ledgers.
+The Open Economic Framework (OEF) and Decentralized Ledger Technologies (DLTs) allow AEAs to create value through their interaction with other AEAs.
+The following diagram illustrates the relation of AEAs to the OEF and DLTs.

 Open Economic Framework (OEF)

 The 'Open Economic Framework' (OEF) consists of protocols, languages and market mechanisms agents use to search and find each other, communicate with as well as trade with each other.
 As such the OEF defines the decentralised virtual environment that supplies and supports APIs for autonomous third-party software agents, also known as Autonomous Economic Agents (AEAs).

 The OEF is under development.
 Expect frequent changes.
 What follows is a description of the current implementation.